 Slide 19: Whereas the content standards describe what math students should learn, the practice standards suggest how students should be able to interact with and use math.
 Teachers and paraprofessionals should work together to implement the Standards for Mathematical Practice.
 There are eight practice standards, but let’s omit #4 and #8 to focus on the six practice standards that are most relevant to paraprofessionals working with students.

 Slide 20: Practice Standard #1 is to make sense of problems and persevere in solving them.
 Encourage students to spend time figuring out the problem, and then to ask themselves whether intermediary results and final results make sense.
 Spending this extra time on problems requires patience, which is why the second part of this standard mentions perseverance.
-Notice that this standard aligns well with Polya’s method.
+Notice that this standard aligns well with Polya’s method or UPSCHECK.

 Slide 21: Practice Standard #2 is to reason abstractly and quantitatively.
 Try to help students move back and forth between concrete objects and things such as numbers that cannot be seen.
 For example, the concrete situation of sharing a 12-slice pizza among three friends can be shifted to the math expression 12 divided by 3.